ucg8j/blog/about/index.md

 - [Linkedin](https://www.linkedin.com/in/lukesingham/)

 ## What applications do you use?
-I found what other recommend useful, so here are my recommendations.
+I find what others recommend useful, so here are my recommendations.
 The rationale behind these choices can be simplified to anti big tech monopolies and pro open source.

 ✅ Applications I use and recommend:
 - Browser: [Firefox](https://www.mozilla.org/en-GB/firefox/new/)